Datapolitan-Training/parks-excel-analysis-i/README.md

 ## Goals
 + Introduce and practice key steps in exploratory data analysis
-+ Demonstrate key techniques for using Microsoft Excel for data analysis
++ Demonstrate key techniques using Microsoft Excel for advanced data analysis
 + Reinforce brainstorming, problem ideation, and process mapping skills introduced in previous classes
 + Practice presenting true and compelling data stories to peers
 + Cultivate an attitude of curiosity to foster a culture of data-driven inquiry